Maximise your Avios, air miles and hotel points

 • you only need to pay a deposit now with the balance not due until a few weeks before departure

-The only real downside is that BA Holidays flights do not earn On Business points in the SME loyalty scheme.
+The only real downside is that BA Holidays flights do not earn On Business points in the SME loyalty scheme, assuming that the On Business website ever comes back.

 Conclusion

-I think it is worth having a serious think about how you can use this BA Holidays offer to put you well on your way to Executive Club status next year.
+I think it is worth having a serious think about how you can use this BA Holidays offer to put yourself well on the way to Executive Club status next year.

 You can learn more about the double tier points offer on the BA Holidays website here.